openhoat/deno-precise/README.md

 09:381 [Info    ] [Cluster worker #1] Handle request
 09:381 [Debug   ] [Cluster worker #1] Request 'GET /' matches route 'GET /': apply 'getHandler'
 ```

+> The cluster will forward each request to the next worker in a 1..N loop

 ## License